vahancho/polylineencoder/README.md

 ## Installation

 As `Polylineencoder` is a single header library no installation required.
-Just include *polylineencoder.h* in your project and instantiate `gepaf2::PolylineEncoder` class template.
+Just include *polylineencoder.h* in your project and instantiate `gepaf::PolylineEncoder` class template.

 ## Prerequisites

 No special requirements except *C++11* compliant compiler.
 The class is tested with *gcc 4.8.4* and *MSVC 12.0* (Visual Studio 2013).
 In order to build and run unit tests for this project you are required to have Google Test library installed on the system.
 For more details see the CI badges (*Travis CI & AppVeyor CI*).

 ## Usage Example: